-Cheyenne chief Dull Knife (also anglicized as "Morning Star") and his people are defeated by Anglo-Americans soldiers.
+Cheyenne chief Dull Knife (also anglicized as "Morning Star") and his people are defeated by U.S. army soldiers.
 In doing so, the so-called Dull Knife Outbreak came to an end.

 During the winter after Little Bighorn, Dull Knife and his people camped along the headwaters of the Powder River in Wyoming, where they fell victim to the army’s winter campaign for revenge.
 In November, General Ranald Mackenzie’s expeditionary force discovered the village and attacked.
 Dull Knife lost many of his people, and along with several other Indian leaders, reluctantly surrendered the following spring.